 Interesting, I thought.
 Me, lucky?
 I’m a Stepmom.
 Doesn’t she know I’m the villain of society?

 Once I found my step in this whole Stepmom gig, I realized she was very right.
 I am lucky.
 It can be easy for stepparents to be blinded by the negatives in their life.
-The constant chaos, the bickering that comes with blending families, and the never ending quarrel between exes.
+The constant chaos, the bickering that can come with blending parents and children, and trying to see eye to eye with all involved.
 Many stepparents have expressed their disappointment in the way their life has turned out.
 If you’re feeling burnt out, I encourage to stop and smell the roses.
 I bet there are some four leaf clovers in your path.

 I’m lucky because I have a husband who makes our marriage a priority.
 Many, many, many remarried spouses don’t do this.
 The kids come first.
 Always.
 This is a recipe for disaster, and an eventual second divorce.
-My husband carves out time just for us, child here or not.
-He does not allow Stepdaughter to disrespect me, nor me to disrespect her.
-He shows both me and her, that our union is sacred, as is her place in this family as his daughter.
+My husband carves out time just for us, whether our day has kids in it or not.
+He does not allow Stepdaughter to disrespect me, and he doesn’t allow me to disrespect her.
+He shows both me and her, that our union as husband and wife is sacred, as is her place in this family as his daughter.
 His relationship with his wife is equally important as his relationship with his daughter.
 And having a united, stable front as the parents in our household is the key to our happy, peaceful life.
 I am lucky that I am a second wife to someone that doesn’t treat me second best.

 I am lucky that I have a family that supports my role as a Stepmom.
 I’m sure my parents didn’t dream of me stepping in as a Mother figure to a child that is not “mine.”
 I remember being terrified to tell them this deep, dark secret about the guy I was seeing.
 After I revealed that -gasp!- he had a daughter, they responded with “…and?”
 There was no hesitation to welcome both of them into our family, and their support of my decision to pursue a life with him never wavered.

 I am lucky that my stepdaughter loves me.
 Many stepkids do not feel this way about their stepparents.
 Their hatred towards these adults that inserted themselves into their lives can be very real, and very strong.
 It can make a journey as a stepparent heartbreaking.
-I am lucky that my stepdaughter, despite pressures and discussions she’s been exposed to, has kept her heart open to mine and squeezes me tight every night.
+I am lucky that my stepdaughter has kept her heart open to mine and squeezes me tight every night.

 I am lucky that my successes and failures at being a Stepmom has led me down an incredible career path, and connected me with fellow stepmoms, stepdads, stepkids, therapists, lawyers, counselors…I have incredible people knocking on my door to connect with me.
 Everyone in today’s world knows someone touched by divorce.
 It’s been an incredible experience to hear about other’s trials and triumphs, and it has humbled me in the best way possible.
 Every stepfamily is different, and always evolving.
 I am lucky I have found people who just “get it.”